 Conclusion

 As you can see, there’s quite a lot to Figaro.
-I hope you will find something useful here and will not find it too difficult to use.
-If you have any comments, suggestions, bug fixes, etc., please send them to me at apfeffer@cra..com.
+We hope you will find something useful here and will not find it too difficult to use.
+If you have any comments, suggestions, bug fixes, etc., please refer to the GitHub site (https://github.com/p2t2) for the best way to contact us, or send them to apfeffer@cra.com.

 Some of the planned next steps for Figaro are:

-Learning models from data

 Approximate factor-based algorithms like belief propagation

 Lazy algorithms for reasoning about potentially infinite domains

 Better dynamic reasoning algorithms

+Distributed reasoning algorithms

-If you have any suggestions to make along these lines or about other possible next steps, I would love to hear from you.
-If you want to make a contribution, I would be delighted.
+If you have any suggestions to make along these lines or about other possible next steps, we would love to hear from you.
+If you want to make a contribution, we would be delighted.

 Thanks for reading, and enjoy!